austery/thought-foundry-content/posts/jeff_chroma_vector_db_context_engineering.md

 ---
-title: Jeff on Building Chroma - From Open-Source Vector DB to Context Engineering
-summary: Chroma founder Jeff discusses the journey of building an open-source vector database, the importance of developer experience, and the emerging discipline of context engineering to make AI applications more like engineering and less like alchemy.
 area: tech-insights
+author: Lei
 category: technology
-project:
-- ai-impact-analysis
-tags:
-- ai-application
-- code
-- developer-experience
-people:
-- Alessio
-- Swyx
-- Jeff
 companies_orgs: []
-products_models:
-- chroma
 date: 2025-08-27
-author: Lei
-speaker: ''
 draft: true
 guest: ''
 insight: null
 layout: post.njk
+products_models:
+- chroma
+project:
+- ai-impact-analysis
 series: null
 source: null
+speaker: ''
 status: evergreen
+summary: Chroma founder Jeff discusses the journey of building an open-source vector database, the importance of developer experience, and the emerging discipline of context engineering to make AI applications more like engineering and less like alchemy.
+tags:
+- ai-application
+- code
+- developer-experience
+title: Jeff on Building Chroma - From Open-Source Vector DB to Context Engineering
 ---

 ## Introduction and Chroma's Origin